quarto-dev/quarto-cli/README.md

 ## Development Version

-To install the development version of the Quarto CLI, clone the quarto-cli repository then run the configure script for your platform (`configure.sh`, for linux/mac or `configure.cmd` for Windows).
+To install the development version of the Quarto CLI, clone the quarto-cli repository then run the configure script.
+On Windows, you must use a bash shell from either MSYS2 or Git bash to run this script.
 For example:

 ```bash
 git clone https://github.com/quarto-dev/quarto-cli